mlabs-haskell/plutus-simple-model/README.md

 For this testing framework we go over a list of pools one by one and on each TX-confirmation we choose the next pool.
 All staking credentials delegated to the pool receive equal amount of fees.
-When blockchain initialised we have a single pool id and stake credential that belongs to the admin (user who owns all funds on genensis TX).
+When blockchain initialised we have a single pool id and stake credential that belongs to the admin (user who owns all funds on genesis TX).

 So to test some Stake validator we need to register it in the blockchain and delegate it to admin's pool.
 We can get the pool of the admin by calling `(head <$> getPools)`.